 Egypt played a central part in the ancient world, yet research and university courses have traditionally focused on Greece and Rome.
-This first-ever international meeting on ancient Egypt at Kent will mark the launch of a new interdisciplinary research cluster on Egyptian civilisation and will contribute significantly to enhancing research and teaching relating to ancient Egypt at the University of Kent.
+This first-ever international meeting on ancient Egypt at Kent marked the launch of a new interdisciplinary research cluster on Egyptian civilisation.

-The Department of Classical and Archaeological Studies will be hosting a conference entitled ‘Cultural Exchanges in Ancient Egypt’ to be held online on 10 – 11 June 2020.
+The Department of Classical and Archaeological Studies hosted an online conference entitled ‘Cultural Exchanges in Ancient Egypt’ on 10 – 11 June 2020.

-The central idea of the conference is that ancient Egyptian culture was constantly being influenced and shaped by complex cultural exchanges with Near Eastern, African and Mediterranean civilisations.
+Ancient Egyptian culture was constantly being influenced and shaped by complex cultural exchanges with Near Eastern, African and Mediterranean civilisations.
 Such influences transformed Egypt but also allowed Egyptian culture to spread well beyond its geographical boundaries.
-This conference will discuss both the causes and the effects of cultural exchanges in Egypt from the Dynastic Period to Late Antiquity.
-Exchange occurred through trade but also through wars and invasions.
-Some were drastic whilst others were more subtle; all provide rich opportunities for fruitful investigation.
+This conference discussed both the causes and the effects of cultural exchanges in Egypt from the Dynastic Period to Late Antiquity.